How to Calculate the ROI of In App Voice Agents in Financial Services and SaaS

 - Onboarding completion rate (applications started vs. applications completed)

-- Time to activation (application submitted to account/policy active)
+- Time to activation (application submitted to account/policy active, or trial started to workspace configured, for SaaS)

 - Support call volume (calls related to the journey, per 1,000 applications)